-Play Bocce Ball: Derived over centuries from an ancient game of the Roman Empire, Bocce involves rolling metal or plastic balls on long smooth courts.
-It’s a social game with plenty of opportunity for laughter and joking around.
-Thanks to the many Italian immigrants who settled in Sonoma County in the 19th century, Bocce has long been popular hereabouts.
+Derived over centuries from an ancient game of the Roman Empire, bocce involves rolling metal or plastic balls on long smooth courts.
+Thanks to the many Italian immigrants who settled in Sonoma County in the 19th century, this fun, social game has long been popular 'round these parts.

-Why not try your hand at this sport while in Healdsburg, where a few wineries and an Italian restaurant make courts available?
+Why not try your hand at this sport while in Healdsburg, where several wineries and an Italian restaurant make courts available?
 It's fun to join in a game or just kick back with a glass of wine and watch a competition.
 Here's where you can play in Healdsburg:

-- De La Montanya Winery’s picnic area and bocce ball court are shaded by a lovely apple grove (both are reserved on weekends for wine club members).
+De La Montanya Winery offers a picnic area and bocce ball court shaded by a lovely apple grove (both are reserved on weekends for wine club members).

 Dry Creek Vineyard added a bocce ball court in fall 2014, next to one of its famed vineyards.

-- Seghesio Family Vineyards, one of the county's pioneer wineries, welcomes you to its picnic grove and playing Bocce beneath the cork tree.
+Seghesio Family Vineyards, one of the county's pioneer wineries, offers a beautiful picnic grove where you can play bocce in the shade of oak trees.

 Thomas George Estates lets you reserve the bocce court on its beautiful estate for four hours for groups of four to 12 players.